github/vscode-codeql/extensions/ql-vscode/README.md

 # CodeQL extension for Visual Studio Code

-This extension updates VS Code to include rich language support for using [CodeQL](https://help.semmle.com/codeql) to find problems in code bases.
+This project is an extension for Visual Studio Code that adds rich language support for [CodeQL](https://help.semmle.com/codeql).
+It's used to find problems in code bases using CodeQL.
+In particular, the extension:

-In particular, it adds IntelliSense for query and library files, and provides an easy way to explore the large repository of [CodeQL security queries](https://github.com/Semmle/ql).
+* Enables you to use CodeQL to query databases and discover problems in code bases.
+* Shows the flow of data through the results of path queries, which is essential for triaging security results.
+* Provides a large, open source repository of [CodeQL security queries](https://github.com/Semmle/ql) to explore.
+* Adds IntelliSense to support you writing and editing your own CodeQL query and library files.

 ## Quick start overview

 The information in this `README` file describes the quickest way to start using CodeQL.
-For information about other configurations, see the separate [help topics](https://help.semmle.com/codeql/codeql-for-vscode.html).
+For information about other configurations, see the separate [CodeQL help](https://help.semmle.com/codeql/codeql-for-vscode.html).

-**Quick start: Installation and configuration**
+**Quick start: Installing and configuring the extension**

 1. [Install the extension](#installing-the-extension).
 1. Beta release only: [Configure access to the CodeQL CLI](#configuring-access-to-the-codeql-cli).
 1. [Clone the CodeQL starter workspace](#cloning-the-codeql-starter-workspace).

-**Quick start: using CodeQL**
+**Quick start: Using CodeQL**

 1. [Import a database from LGTM.com](#importing-a-database-from-lgtm.com).
 1. [Run a query](#running-a-query).

 -----

-## Quick start: Installation and configuration
+## Quick start: Installing and configuring the extension

 ### Installing the extension